danimsteger/svg-logo-maker/README.md

 ## Tests

-Several tests were created to test the code for creating the different shape types for the SVG.
+Several tests were created to test the code for creating the different shapes for the SVG and creating the SVG file content.
 To run the tests, make sure that Jest is installed.
 If it isn't, install using the following command in your terminal:

 ```
 npm install jest --save-dev